khalid-hussain/shaheen/chap5.md

 Bashir said, "There's no danger for guests here."

 Rabia was extremely restless for the next two days.
-She wanted to caution Badr Bin Mughira of the approaching danger but she also knew that she won't be able to do this without putting her father in danger.
+She wanted to caution Badr bin Mughira of the approaching danger but she also knew that she won't be able to do this without putting her father in danger.
 After pondering and reflecting hard, she came up with the idea of meeting Badr bin Mughira.
-After enquiring from Bashir Bin Hassan, she found out that he has gone to his residence in the forest and might not return for the next two days.
+After enquiring from Bashir bin Hassan, she found out that he has gone to his residence in the forest and might not return for the next two days.
 There were four days left for Friday and after every prayer she kept supplicating for him not to return from his residence for a few more days.

 For two days, she continued to go with Angela for strolls in the mornings and evenings.
-The first morning, Bashir Bin Hassan, who took strolls early in the morning met them on his way back.
+The first morning, Bashir bin Hassan, who took strolls early in the morning met them on his way back.
 Angela saw him and said, "Look!
 Now there is no flaw in Rabia's walk."